Ahmad-Alanati/reading-notes/class28.md

 3. Describe the function of Django Views in handling HTTP requests, and outline the differences between function-based views and class-based views.

+Django views are essential components that manage incoming HTTP requests in web applications.
+When a user accesses a URL, Django directs the request to the appropriate view, which processes the data and generates an HTTP response.
+Views interact with models, perform data processing, and construct responses, acting as a crucial link between the frontend and backend of a Django app.

+##### Function-Based Views (FBVs)

+Function-Based Views (FBVs) are traditional Python functions used as views.
+They take an HTTP request as input and return an HTTP response.
+FBVs are simple and suitable for smaller projects or basic request handling.

+##### Class-Based Views (CBVs)

+Class-Based Views (CBVs) are Python classes used as views.
+They offer a more organized and reusable way to define views.
+CBVs handle different HTTP methods (e.g., GET, POST) with separate class methods, improving code structure and readability.

 ## Things I want to know more about